Memo on the sixth seminar for teachers

-The Jewish Museum of Greece has already organised and conducted four seminars for primary schoolteachers, secondary schoolteachers and museum educators on Teaching about the Holocaust in Greece.
-Three of these seminars were held in Athens (2004, 2006 and 2007) and one in Thessaloniki (2005).
-Not only were the seminars attended by large numbers of teachers, but also by people representing ministries, state organisations and bodies, and interested members of the public at large.
-The seminars have been widely acclaimed as extremely constructive and are known for their huge success.
+The Jewish Museum of Greece has already organised and conducted five seminars for primary schoolteachers, secondary schoolteachers and museum educators on Teaching about the Holocaust in Greece.
+Four of these seminars were held in Athens (2004, 2006, 2007 and 2009) and one in Thessaloniki (2005).
+Not only were the seminars attended by large numbers of teachers, but also by representatives of ministries, state organisations and institutions, and interested members of the public at large.
+The seminars have been widely acclaimed as very constructive and are known for their significant success.

-The proceedings of the first day, October 14th 2009, opened with brief addresses by his Excellency Ambassador Alexander Philon, head of the Greek Delegation to the International Task Force, who represented the Greek Ministry of Foreign Affairs.
-Next spoke Mr. Makis Matsas, President of the Board of the Jewish Museum of Greece.
-Finally, a message by Mrs. Berry Nahmia was read to the audience.
+The proceedings of the first day, Tuesday 2nd December 2010, opened with brief addresses by his Excellency Ambassador Alexander Philon, head of the Greek Delegation to the International Task Force, who represented the Greek Ministry of Foreign Affairs.
+Next spoke Mr. Makis Matsas, President of the Board of the Jewish Museum of Greece,while Mr. Moses Konstantinis, member of the Board of the JMG referred to the work of the museum on the Holocaust and the importance of the seminar.
+Finally, a message by Mrs. Berry Nahmia, was read to the audience.
 Mrs. Nahmia is the President of the Association of Greek-Jewish Holocaust Survivors and was unable to attend due to indisposition.